Leadwerks/Documentation/introduction.md

 # Leadwerks 5 Documentation

 Welcome to the Leadwerks 5 / Ultra Engine documentation.
-Here you will learn how to use the software to build high-performance games and applications with the world's fastest game engine.
+I will teach you how to create your own games, and have fun doing it.

-We recommend you start with the [Leadwerks 5 Crash Course](https://www.leadwerks.com/learn/crashcourse).
+I recommend you start with the [Leadwerks 5 Crash Course](https://www.leadwerks.com/learn/crashcourse).

-Leadwerks 5 is currently available in early access mode, with support for the C++ and Lua programming languages.

-Leadwerks 4 documentation can be found [here](https://www.leadwerks.com/learn4).

 ## System Requirements